-In times of high turnover and job hopping, company culture is what ultimately sets your organization apart.
-Culture defines who your organization is and what it stands for, displayed through the values and attitudes of leadership and employees.
+In times of high turnover and job shifting, company culture is what ultimately sets your organization apart.
+Culture defines what your organization is and what it stands for, displayed in how people behave, communicate, grow, celebrate others, and ultimately get things done.

-A strong company culture is crucial to driving performance and organizational success.
+A strong company culture is crucial to engaging employees, driving performance, and achieving organizational success.
 Without a culture of trust, communication, and mutual respect across the organization, innovation is often stifled, and employees will either resist change or leave.
-This threatens not only the productivity and performance of your company but also impacts your ability to attract high-potential talent.
+This threatens not only the productivity and performance of your company, but also impacts your ability to attract high-potential talent.

-High-performing organizations who focus on improving their company culture understand that a thriving culture enables them to better adapt to change and attract, engage, and retain top talent.
-In other words, culture isn’t just a fluffy nice-to-have.
+High-performing organizations that aim to improve their company culture understand that a thriving culture is key.
+It enables organizations to adapt to change and attract, engage, and retain top talent.
+In other words, culture isn’t just a nice-to-have.
 It’s key to success.

 It’s important to note that not all great cultures are the same.
-Each organization will have its own unique values, traits, and people who will impact and inform the culture.
+Each organization has its own unique values, traits, and people who impact and inform company culture.
 However, in a research partnership between the Human Capital Institute, we found that culture-centric organizations could be characterized as:

 Whatever your cultural personality is, it should be grounded in shared company values and driven by strategic employee engagement.